Samiel19/form_scrapper/README.md

     "order_date": "date",
 }

-you can get post your form data as order_email=test@test.com&phone=%2B7 999 999 99 99
+you can get post your form data as "order_email=test@test.com&phone=%2B7 999 999 99 99"
 and get "new_form_2" as best form template.

 If there is no template with at least one same pair "field-value" you will have {
     f_name1: FIELD_TYPE,
-    f_name2: FIELD_TYPE
+    f_name2: FIELD_TYPE,
+    ...
 }

 as answer.